rupertbg/aws-public-account-ids/README.md

 # Publicly-Listed AWS Accounts
-This is a communal list of the AWS Account IDs that are available publicly on the internet.
+This is a communal list of any AWS Account IDs owned by anyone that are available publicly on the internet.
 Pull Requests encouraged!

 ## Usage
 ### JSON File